so-faya/Random_python_projects/README.md

 There are two different solution. first solution - random funtion- random.sample and random.suffle, concatenation and join (to join items in the list.)
 Second solution - used for loop, append and suffle
 # Day_10 Calculator
 Used dictionary, while loop and if statement
+# Day_11 Blackjack game
+used list, if, elif statement, while loop, random, len()function, functions, and so on